TYLER-JM/barChart_repo/README.md

   ```
   ...each element in each `data.value` array will correspond to a nested array in the `barColor` array found in the **options** parameter, where the **title** and **color** of each *sub-catagory* can be set.

 2. **options**: an object with all of the customizable elements of the bar chart.
 Some of the *key* *value* pairs are optional, where the chart will still display correctly.
-However, many of them must be included.
+However, some of them must be included.
 It will look something like this...

 ```javascript
   {